Elastics (Rubber Bands)

 The palatal expander "expands" (or widens) your upper jaw by putting gentle pressure on your upper molars each time an adjustment is made.
 Dr. Sayre will instruct you on when and how to adjust your expander.
 When you achieve the desired expansion, you will wear the appliance for several months to solidify the expansion and to prevent regression.

 Separators or Spacers

-The face mask is an orthopedic device used for the correction of Class III skeletal malocclusions (underbite).
+The face mask is an orthodontic device used for the correction of Class III skeletal malocclusions (underbite).
 It works by protracting the maxilla (upper jaw) and restricting mandibular (lower jaw) growth.
-It is worn 12-14 hours per day or as directed until correction is achieved.
-It is usually worn in conjunction with a RPE (fixed palatal expander).
+It is worn 12-14 hours per day or as directed until a correction is achieved.
+It is usually worn in conjunction with a RPE (rapid palatal expander).